 Finally, there’s the fabric and weight of the suit to think about.
 If you are getting married somewhere a little bit cooler, consider a heavier and darker suit.
 100% wool suits and wool blends are great choices here as they’re a touch heavier and warmer.

 Conversely, if you’re heading off to a hot country for your wedding, you’ll really want to wear a suit in a lighter, more breathable fabric that will keep you cool and comfortable all day long.
 A lightweight wool, linen blend or a cotton suit are great options here.

 Never underestimate the importance of the shirt when thinking about a suit for your wedding abroad.
 First and foremost, it’s the first layer above your skin so it contributes greatly to your comfort (or can detract from it).
 Secondly, the right shirt can set your suit off just perfectly.
 Essentially, the shirt is the thing that brings all the other elements of your suit together, underpinning your whole look.

-No matter the location of your wedding, be it at home or abroad, wedding suits usually look best with a solid white shirt.
-Of course, if you’re wearing a white or off white suit, you might want to consider a lighter blue, but otherwise, white is a winner.
+No matter the location of your wedding, wedding suits usually look best with a solid white shirt.
+Of course, if you’re wearing a white or off-white suit, you might want to consider a lighter blue.
+Otherwise, white is a winner.

 If your partner is wearing a white wedding dress, it’ll draw a nice parallel.